Dan Reynolds

-Daniel Coulter Reynolds (born July 14, 1987) is an American singer and songwriter.
-He is the lead vocalist of the pop rock band Imagine Dragons.
-Reynolds also released an EP in 2011, titled Egyptian – EP, as a duo with his former wife Aja Volkman under the moniker Egyptian.
+Daniel Coulter Reynolds (born July 14, 1987) is an American singer, songwriter, and musician.
+He is the lead vocalist and a founding member of the pop rock band Imagine Dragons, which formed in 2008.
 He is a recipient of the Songwriters Hall of Fame Hal David Starlight Award.

 Early life

 Reynolds was born in Las Vegas, the seventh of nine children (eight boys and one girl) of Christene M. (née Callister) and Ronald Reynolds, a lawyer and author.
 Both are natives of Nevada, and Reynolds is a 4th generation Nevadan.
 As a Boy Scout he earned the rank of Eagle Scout in 2005.
 Reynolds was a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 When he was 19 years old he volunteered full-time as a missionary in Nebraska for two years.
+As of 2024, Reynolds was no longer a practicing member of the LDS Church.

 Reynolds wrote the song "I Bet My Life" celebrating and reflecting on his enduring relationship with his parents.
-Following his graduation from Bonanza High School, he attended University of Nevada, Las Vegas (after losing his ecclesiastical endorsement for Brigham Young University) and then transferred to BYU after serving an LDS mission, where he studied communications, marketing, and music and excelled academically.
-While at BYU, he formed Imagine Dragons and won the school's battle of the bands competition before leaving to pursue music full-time.
+Following his graduation from Bonanza High School, he attended University of Nevada, Las Vegas (after losing his ecclesiastical endorsement for Brigham Young University (BYU)) and then transferred to BYU after serving an LDS mission, where he studied communications, marketing, and music and excelled academically.
+While at BYU, he formed Imagine Dragons and won the school's Battle of the Bands competition before leaving to pursue music full-time.

 Career

 Imagine Dragons (2008–present)

 Reynolds was initially reluctant to become a professional musician, partially because future bandmate Wayne Sermon had once told him: "Don't do music because you want to do music - do music if you have to do music".
 After he began attending Brigham Young University, Reynolds found that he could not "do anything else" and committed fully to a professional music career.
 In Utah, Reynolds met and recruited drummer Andrew Tolman to form Imagine Dragons.
 With Reynolds as lead vocalist, Imagine Dragons won BYU's "Battle of the Bands" and other local competitions.
-Bassist Ben McKee joined the band in Las Vegas and after Tolman's departure 2011 invited Daniel Platzman, also a friend of Wayne's from Berklee College of Music, to play drums, thus completing the group's current lineup.
+Bassist Ben McKee joined the band in Las Vegas and after Tolman's departure 2011 invited Daniel Platzman, also a friend of Wayne's from Berklee College of Music, to play drums, thus completing the group's longest-standing lineup.
 The band relocated to Las Vegas, where they began performing almost nightly as a lounge act.
 It was there in 2009 that they caught their first big break when Train's frontman, Pat Monahan, fell sick just prior to the Bite of Las Vegas Festival.
 Imagine Dragons were called to fill in for them and performed in front of a crowd of more than 26,000 people.
 In November 2011, they signed with Interscope Records and began working with Grammy award-winning producer Alex da Kid.